fontforge/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

 The 'T' could also itself be a member of another class that would likely include other characters such as Tcaron and Tbar.

 Class Kerning is one kind of GPOS lookup.
-So, this kerning information is founding by go to Element menu, Font Info, Lookups, GPOS tab.
+So, this kerning information is found by go to Element menu, Font Info, Lookups, GPOS tab.
 (You can do this any time to get back to where you left off.)

 <img src="images/kernclass1.png" alt="">